All Parties Conference

-The All Parties Conference was a group of Indian political parties known for organizing a committee in opposition to the Simon Commission to author the Constitution of India after independence was actualized.
-It was chaired by Dr. M. A. Ansari.
+The All Parties Conference was a formal grouping of all Indian political parties for organizing a committee in opposition to the Simon Commission to author the Constitution of India after independence was actualized.
+It was organised by the Indian National Congress in response to the racist anti-Indian speech made Secretary of State for India, Lord Birkenhead in the British House of Commons, where he had mocked the ability of Indians of self-governance.
+It was formally called upon by Dr. M. A. Ansari.